 Pro tip: if you want Bose quality with a cord between the earbuds and a bit more battery life, save $20 and buy the standard Bose SoundSports.

 Like everything Apple, AirPods come at a premium price for a premium experience.
 Sound and microphone quality get consistently high reviews.
 The one downside?
-You aren’t able to customize the fit unless you purchase an accessory kit.
+You aren’t able to customize the fit unless you purchase an accessory kit or buy the pricier AirPods Pro.

 Pro tip: AirPods work on Android phones too.